gregory-james-smith/reflections/README.md

-# reflections
+# Reflections

-Published articles and essays
+A collection of published articles and essays.